Parys Haralson

 Parys Sharron Haralson (January 24, 1984 – September 13, 2021) was an American professional football player who was a linebacker in the National Football League (NFL).
-He was drafted by the San Francisco 49ers in the 5th round (140th overall) in the 2006 NFL Draft.
+He was selected by the San Francisco 49ers in the fifth round of the 2006 NFL draft.
 He played college football for the Tennessee Volunteers as a defensive end.

-Early years
+Early life

 Haralson attended Madison Central High School in Madison, Mississippi.
 He was an All-American selection by Borderwars.com, Super Prep, Max Emfinger and Prep Star as a senior.
 He was a member of the Jackson Clarion-Ledger's Dandy Dozen prospects in Mississippi.
 He was a two-time Class 5A All-State and three-time All-Metro choice.
-He helped Madison Central to the state title as sophomore with a 15-0 record, while his junior (9-2) and senior (10-3) teams also advanced to the playoffs.
+He helped Madison Central to the state title as sophomore with a 15–0 record, while his junior (9–2) and senior (10–3) teams also advanced to the playoffs.
 He recorded 148 tackles, 10 sacks and one interception as a senior.
 As a junior, Haralson posted 80 tackles, 12 sacks and two interceptions.

 College career

 At the University of Tennessee in 2002, he played in thirteen games for the Volunteers as a reserve defensive end.
 He came up with 25 tackles (14 solos), a 15-yard sack and two stops for losses of 20 yards.
 He also had a quarterback pressure.
 He was a Freshman All-SEC pick by the Knoxville News Sentinel.
 He earned SEC Freshman Academic Honor Roll recognition.

-In 2003, he moved into the starting lineup at left defensive end during the season’s fourth game against South Carolina.
+In 2003, he moved into the starting lineup at left defensive end during the season's fourth game against South Carolina.
 He finished with 44 tackles (30 solos).
 He tied for the team lead with 4.5 sacks and had 14.5 stops for losses of 62 yards.
 He recovered a fumble and made ten quarterback pressures.
 He also deflected a pass.

 In 2004, he started twelve games at left defensive end, coming off the bench against Georgia.
 He was the team captain and an All-SEC second-team choice.
 He recorded 43 tackles (34 solos) and ranked second in the conference with seven sacks and 13.5 stops for losses of 53 yards.
 He tied the school season-record with 21 quarterback pressures.
 He caused and recovered two fumbles, returning one 18 yards for a touchdown.

 In 2005, Haralson started all year at left defensive end and finished the year as an All-SEC second-team selection.
 He recorded 45 tackles (33 solos).
 He led the team and ranked fourth in the conference with 8.5 sacks.
 He finished third in the SEC with 16.5 stops for losses of 78 yards, the eighth-best season total in school history.
 He was credited with twelve quarterback pressures.
 He recovered two fumbles, returning one 17 yards.
 He had three forced fumbles and deflected a pass.

 Haralson majored in sociology at Tennessee.